Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 The data engineer can fix the tables using iterative logic, starting at the dataset containing the error.

-The data engineer can fix the tables from the Directed Acyclic Graph (DAG), starting at their earliest dataset.
+**The data engineer can fix the tables from the Directed Acyclic Graph (DAG), starting at their earliest dataset.** ensures that the data engineer understands the flow and dependencies of the entire pipeline.
+Starting from the earliest dataset provides a systematic approach to understanding which stages succeeded and which did not.

 The data engineer can fix the tables from the Directed Acyclic Graph (DAG), starting at the dataset containing the error.

 The data engineer can fix one table at a time, starting at their earliest dataset.

-Multiple Choice
-16)
-Which of the following are guaranteed when processing a change data capture (CDC) feed with APPLY CHANGES INTO?
+#### Which of the following are guaranteed when processing a change data capture (CDC) feed with APPLY CHANGES INTO?
 Select three responses.